hetal81/Extension-get-started/create-extension.md

 To install or preview a Private extension on any company, ensure the company is added as a subscriber to your extension first.
 :::

-2. Copy Preview URL and paste it into the browser to Install/Launch Extension
+2. Copy Preview URL into the browser to Install/Launch Extension

 ![extension_launch](https://cdn.pixelbin.io/v2/himanshu01010/original/Extension-build/extension_launch.png)